 Human chorionic gonadotropin (hCG) is a hormone normally produced by the placenta.
 If you are pregnant, you can detect it in your urine.
 Blood tests measuring hCG levels can also be used to check how well your pregnancy is progressing.

 After you conceive (when the sperm fertilises the egg), the developing placenta begins to produce and release hCG.

 It takes about 2 weeks for your hCG levels to be high enough to be detected in your urine using a home pregnancy test.

 A positive home test result is almost certainly correct, but a negative result is less reliable.

-Low levels of hCG may be detected in your blood within about 7 days of you becoming pregnant. hCG levels are highest towards the end of the first trimester, then gradually decline over the rest of your pregnancy.
+If your doctor needs more information about your hCG levels, they may order a blood test.
+Low levels of hCG may be detected in your blood around 8 to 11 days after conception. hCG levels are highest towards the end of the first trimester, then gradually decline over the rest of your pregnancy.

 The average levels of hCG in a pregnant woman’s blood are:

-- a loss of pregnancy (miscarriage) or risk of miscarriage
+- Your hCG levels are falling: you may be having a loss of pregnancy (miscarriage) or risk of miscarriage

-- an ectopic pregnancy – where the fertilised egg implants in the fallopian tube
+- Levels that are rising more slowly than expected: you may have an ectopic pregnancy – where the fertilised egg implants in the fallopian tube

 Levels of hCG in your blood don’t provide a diagnosis of anything.
 They can only suggest that there are issues to look into.